 By embracing the campus history, students will gain a better understanding of the campus’s rich and diverse history.
 They will become better equipped to critically engage with this important period in American history and develop the necessary skills for understanding subsequent social movements.
 More importantly, the campus history enables students to appreciate the transformation of UA over time by exploring a group who went from property unable to receive an education to a diverse student body taught by a diverse faculty.

-Hilary N. Green is an Assistant Professor of History in the Department of Gender and Race Studies and serves as the co-program director of the African American Studies program.
+Hilary N. Green is a faculty member in the Department of Gender and Race Studies and serves as the co-program director of the African American Studies program.
 She also has a partial appointment in American Studies.